jxnpass/jxnpass.github.io/_posts/2023-12-6-IsaiahToBOM-EDA.md

 The data I scraped and generated includes a few variables that need some definitions before we dive into the EDA.

 Duhms Category: [Bernhard Duhm](https://en.wikipedia.org/wiki/Book_of_Isaiah) uses varying structures and models to break up and explain the chronological and thematic differences in Isaiah.
 In this project, we used the threefold structure to identify them:
-- Proto-Isaiah lists chapters 1-39 (742-687 BCE).
+- **Proto-Isaiah** lists chapters 1-39 (742-687 BCE).
 It encompasses the stories and words of Isaiah in 8th-century BCE, where he narrates certain events like his call to prophethood, the Syro-Ephramite war, and the rise of the rightoeus king Hezekiah.
-- Deutero-Isaiah lists chapters 40-55 (597-538 BCE).
+- **Deutero-Isaiah** lists chapters 40-55 (597-538 BCE).
 This is believed to originate from the work of an anonymous 6th-century acolyte of Isaiah, written during the time of the Babylonian exile.
-- Trito-Isaiah lists chapters 56-66 (after 538 BCE).
+- **Trito-Isaiah** lists chapters 56-66 (after 538 BCE).
 This was mainly composed after the Exile and the Jews' return to Jerusalem.

 Similarity Score and Reference Type: I used `nltk` and `textdistance` in Python to calculate text similarities between the determined references.
 The similarity scores calculated ranged from 0 to 1, 1 being word-for-word alike.
 I categorized it based on the score as follows:
 - Direct Quote = .75 to 1
 - Shared Language = .25 to .75
 - Similar Theme = 0 to .25

-More info about data creation can be found on [*Exploring Isaiah's Legacy in the Book of Mormon - Data Collection*](https://jxnpass.github.io/2023/12/05/IsaiahToBOM-DC.html).
+More info about the similarity score calculations and data creation can be found on [*Exploring Isaiah's Legacy in the Book of Mormon - Data Collection*](https://jxnpass.github.io/2023/12/05/IsaiahToBOM-DC.html).

 ### Isaiah and Popular Chapters